-The Voting Rights Amendment Act would help restore protections against restrictive voting laws in the aftermath of the Supreme Court's 2013 Shelby v.
+The Voting Rights Advancement Act would help restore protections against restrictive voting laws in the aftermath of the Supreme Court's 2013 Shelby v.
 Holder decision.

 In honor of the 50th anniversary of the notorious "Bloody Sunday" march in Selma and the historic civil rights movement, join the RAC to learn about the fight for racial justice then and now.